Brahmaputra river and its tributaries Detailed [2022]

 Manas river

-- The Manas river flows through two crucial protected areas: the Royal Manas National Park in Bhutan and the Manas wildlife sanctuary in India.
+The river flows through two crucial protected areas – the Royal Manas National Park in Bhutan and the Manas Wildlife Sanctuary in India.

 Sankosh river

-- It is known as Puna Tsang Chu in Bhutan and is one of the most beautiful rivers in Bhutan.
+The Sankosh River rises in northern Bhutan where it is known as Puna Tsang Chu and is one of the most beautiful rivers in Bhutan.
+Flowing through hilly terrain, the Sankosh carries a lot of silt and has steep, shallow braided channels.

 Teesta river